Machine Learning and Transformers for Thyroid Carcinoma Diagnosis: A Review: Summary of current models and methods

 In this neural network setup, the dataset is divided into 5,040 samples for training, 1,080 samples for validation, and 1,080 samples for testing purposes.
 The network undergoes training to minimize the error between the thyroid inputs and targets until it achieves the desired target objective.
 If the \ac{ER} fails to decrease and training progress stalls, training with the training data is stopped, and the validation data is utilized for additional evaluation.
 Subsequently, the testing data is employed to assess the accuracy of the trained model.

-In this illustration, we employ a network featuring 10 hidden layer neurons, 21 input features, and 3 output classes.
+Figure \ref{fig11} illustrates an instance of thyroid segmentation in \ac{US} images utilizing k-means clustering, with three clusters selected for demonstration.
+K-means clustering is widely employed for such purposes.
+In this illustration, a network featuring 10 hidden layer neurons has been employed, 21 input features, and 3 output classes.
 Following the model simulation, the percentage error is computed, yielding values of 5.337\% for training, 7.407\% for validation, and 5.092\% for testing.
 The overall recognition rate stands at 94.4\%, with an overall error rate of 5.6\%.
 The \ac{ROC} curve is presented in Figure \ref{fig10}.
-This example showcases the application of \ac{AI} in TC classification, achieving a high recognition rate with the provided dataset.
-Figure \ref{fig11} illustrates an instance of thyroid segmentation in \ac{US} images utilizing k-means clustering, with three clusters selected for demonstration.
-K-means clustering is widely employed for such purposes.
+This example showcases the application of \ac{AI} in \ac{TCD} classification, achieving a high recognition rate with the provided dataset.